 This highly architectural office, at 1,400m², uses a combination of glass, aluminium composite panels, exposed structural steel and a special emergency backup infrastructure to give it a distinct, modern look.

-PowerNet and Invercargill design firm McCulloch Architects were thinking outside the box when planning this commercial office project.
-It was conceived both as a progressive future-proofed commercial office and potential support centre for the Invercargill region in case of an unforeseen emergency.
+PowerNet and Invercargill design firm McCulloch Architects really thought outside the box when planning this commercial office project.
+The build was conceived both as a progressive, future-proofed commercial office and potential support centre for the Invercargill region, serving in case of an unforeseen emergency.

-Highly architectural in character and displaying stunning good looks, this project called for attention to details with a liberal use of glass, aluminium composite panel and exposed structural steel components.
+Calder Stewart's role in this project was to complete the build, based on our experience with stylised office buildings.
+This particular project was highly architectural in character and called for close attention to details, with liberal use of glass, aluminium composite panels and exposed structural steel components.

-Specified as an earthquake proof ILT4 structure, the PowerNet office building has special cross bracing and backup infrastructure allowing it to remain self-sufficient for a number of days in emergency conditions.
-The build also included the construction of a roof designed to collect rainwater for provisional use along with hot points pre-installed to support electric cars of the future.
+The PowerNet office building has a special cross-bracing and backup infrastructure, specified as an earthquake-proof ILT4 structure, which allows it to remain self-sufficient for several days in emergency conditions.
+The build also included the construction of a roof specially designed to collect rainwater for provisional use, along with hot points pre-installed to support the electric cars of the future.